-"Tulare County Sheriff's Department provides police protection.
-This department operates out of the Porterville substation located at 379 N 3rd St., in Porterville, California.
+"Police protection is provided in Woodville by the Tulare County Sheriff's Department sub station, located at 161 North Pine Street, in Pixley, approximately 9.5 southwest of Woodville.
+The substation provides patrol services 24-hours a day/7-days a week/365-days per year.
+Addition Sheriff resources are available as needed via the Porterville substation located at 379 N 3rd St., in Porterville, California.
 This station handles police services to County Line Road.
 The substation is staffed with 30 deputies, five (5) sergeants and one (1) lieutenant.
-The Substation operates 24-hours a day/7-days a week/365-days per year.
-Additional Sheriff Resources are available as needed via dispatch from the main Sheriff's Office in Visalia, California."92
+The Substation operates 24-hours a day/7days a week/365-days per year."104

-"The Plainview Community planning area is within the Sunnyside Union Elementary School District located at 21644 Avenue 196, Strathmore, California.
-It offers Kindergarten through eighth grade and had an enrollment of 358 students in 2013-2014.
-School enrollment has been variable since 2000, but generally decreased from a high of 439 students in 2000 to 358 students in 2014.
-Students in high school are bussed to schools in Strathmore.
-Porterville Community College is located approximately ten (10) miles to the southeast."93
+"The Woodville Community planning area is within the Woodville Union School District.
+Woodville Union is located at 16541 Road 168, Porterville, California, and offers Kindergarten through eighth grade education.
+Woodville Union School District reports a total of 436 students (see Table 25 [of the Community Plan]).
+Students in high school are bussed to schools in the city of Porterville.
+Porterville Community College is located approximately ten (10) miles to the east."105